LOCALMAN9/myappsample/README.md

 # DEMO

-Learning how to use get and github.
+Learning how to use get and github!